 You need to apply to DVLA to assign your personalised registration number to a vehicle.
-It can only be used on a vehicle that’s registered (or about to be registered), taxed and used in Great Britain.
+It can only be used on a vehicle that’s registered (or about to be registered), taxed and used in the UK.

 How to assign your personalised number to a vehicle

 - the V750 certificate of entitlement or V778 retention document signed by the person named at the top of the certificate

 - the registration certificate (V5C) or the new keeper supplement with a completed V62 ‘application for a vehicle registration certificate V5C’ form

 - an MOT test certificate for cars and motorcycles over 3 years old (1 year for heavy goods vehicles)

 Pre-1960 vehicles need a valid MOT to assign a registration number.

 You must complete a V62 form and return it to DVLA Swansea before applying if the new keeper supplement has been stamped by DVLA.

 - put a personalised registration number onto a vehicle displaying a ‘Q’ number plate